 - The Pauline W. Brown Diversity Scholarship Award is given to a student who examines diversity in care through coursework.

 - A dozen men from the School’s Chapter of American Assembly of Men in Nursing participated in the National American Assembly for Men in Nursing (AAMN) conference held at Duke University.

-- The office has assisted the UNC Hospitals and Health Systems Nursing Department with the diversity component of their Magnet application as well as the University of Massachusetts-Lowell Department of Nursing, UNC-Charlotte School of Nursing and the UNC School of Public Health in their diversity efforts.
+- The office has assisted the UNC Hospitals and Health Systems Nursing Department with the diversity component of their Magnet application as well as the University of Massachusetts-Lowell Department of Nursing, UNC-Charlotte School of Nursing, the UNC School of Public Health and the UNC School of Dentistry with their diversity efforts.